What are the key steps in business process improvement?

 • If so, what causes these errors?
 How can they be prevented or minimized in the future?

-Delays can often be prevented by implementing more efficient systems or changing how things are done individually; however, if this is not feasible, it may be necessary to implement other methods, such as incentivizing workers or increasing efficiency through technology.
+Identify where delays occur during the process and why these delays exist.
+Delays can often be prevented by implementing more efficient systems or changing how things are done individually; however, if this is not feasible, other methods, such as incentivizing workers or increasing efficiency through technology, may be necessary.

 Develop a plan to implement the changes